Canzoni (Fabrizio De André album): "Suzanne"

+"Morire per delle idee"

 "Morire per delle idee" ["Dying for ideals"], another song translated by De André from a Brassens original, is a satirical, skeptical song about the so-called "martyrs for ideals" (either political or religious ones), which De André has frequently met during his lifetime.
 He bitingly remarks that dying for ideals "okay, but dying a slow death" is useless, because all ideals are short-lived and meant not to be remembered at all by the posterity.

+"La canzone dell'amore perduto"

 "La canzone dell'amore perduto" ["The song of lost love"] features a sweet, nostalgia-laden arrangement based on a flugelhorn melody (actually written by Georg Philipp Telemann, although the German composer was left uncredited) over an orchestral backing, and a subdued lyric exploring a recurring theme of De André's: his denial of the romantic notion that love is eternal.
 Indeed, he compares a love affair to withering flowers, stating that even the strongest and most passionate love relationship is going to die just like flowers; the person that the song is addressed to, though, is also described as very likely to restart everything as soon as they meet someone new.
 The song was covered by Franco Battiato on his 1999 album Fleurs, with a simplified arrangement based exclusively on strings.

+"La città vecchia"

 "La città vecchia" ["The old (side of the) city"], a mazurka originally recorded by De André in 1965 for Karim, is set in the old part of Genoa, where he spent his teenage years, and depicts its narrow alleyways - traditionally home to prostitutes, drunkards, criminals and other marginalized people.
 Taking the first two lines almost directly from a poem by Jacques Prévert ("The sun of the good Lord doesn't shine on our parts/It already has too much to do in the rich quarters"), the singer mentions a relationship between an "old professor" and a prostitute, stating that he is going to waste most of his hard-earned pension on her; he also warns him not to look down on her and the other people in the "old town", as they, in spite of how low and filthy their moral status may be, are all "children [and] victims of this world."
-The original 1965 recording of this song was yet again a victim of the strict Italian censorship at the time; indeed, in the lyrics as originally recorded, the old professor mentioned in the second part of the song refers to the prostitute he is in love with as a "kind of slut" (specie di troia in Italian), which, also in the original lyrics, was rhymed with alla tua gioia (i.e. "[she puts a price tag] on your joy").
-These lines, in a hastily re-made new recording, were changed with pubblica moglie ("public wife") and ...alle tue voglie ("...to your desires").
+The original 1965 recording of this song was yet again a victim of the strict Italian censorship at the time; indeed, in the lyrics as originally recorded, the old professor mentioned in the second part of the song is quoted as describing by day the prostitute he is in love with as a "kind of slut" (specie di troia in Italian), while by night "she puts a price tag on [his] joy" (di notte stabilisce un prezzo alla tua gioia).
+These lines, in a hastily re-made new recording, were changed with pubblica moglie ("public wife") and ...alle tue voglie ("...on your desires").